Work-Stress Reduction

 • Legal claims;

-• Similarly inadequate public knowledge about emotional, forensic, social, and medical challenges;
+• Similarly inadequate public knowledge about emotional, forensic, social, and medical challenges; and,

 • Slips and mistakes.
 Let us explore in more detail certain contexts where inaccuracies related to work can arise.